 The Lender Is Asking for Unusual Forms of Payment

 Always make payments for loans directly to the private lending company.
 If your “lender” asks you to pay with a gift card, Bitcoin, or pay directly to an individual, don’t do it, and stop talking to them.
 Also, be mindful of lenders who ask you to wire money for a business loan.
 Wiring the money will make it nearly impossible to get your money back if you discover the company has defrauded you.

 Don’t get scammed!
 Always check for these five signs if you suspect your loan isn’t legit.
-Ensure you perform an intensive online search and check for an online presence and customer reviews.
+Ensure you perform an intensive online search and check for an online presence and customer reviews, these can help you quickly identify potential loan fraud.
 You can also check the Better Business Bureau or your state’s attorney general to ensure that the lender is registered with the correct government agencies.